-Been working with an interesting young dancer and mover Katherine Hall in the last couple of weeks on her new piece called You Sit There.
+Been working with Katherine Hall in the last couple of weeks on her new piece called You Sit There.
 She studies care in her work and how the everyday caring is undervalued, gendered and often happens unnoticed by creating interesting dynamics with the audience.
 Has been great to be part of a work with such important theme that should be discussed more widely.

 Big projects end and when there's nothing in your freelance calendar starting immediately you start to worry.
 The beginning of 2018 was a bit like that but with hindsight, it allowed me to reflect on past projects and also where I would like to be taking my work.
 And this idleness has paid off in that I've only taken on work that feels right, it has a purpose, it somehow resonates with me.